molecular biologist, bioinformatician, photographer

 As a graduate student, I became captivated by RNA biology.
 During my tenure as a student in the Green Lab at JHMI, I focused my studies on the signaling roles carried out by the translational machinery of the cell, using yeast genetics and bioinformatic analyses to assemble a case study at the intersection of translational control and cellular stress.

-RNA expertise from bench to command line
+NGS expertise from bench to command line

 My graduate work highlights nuances in mechanisms of Integrated Stress Response (ISR) activation.
 By employing a combination of RNA-seq, mass spectrometry, and polysome profiling, I identify novel connections between ribosome collisions and the Integrated Stress Response.
 I show that induction of ribosome collisions using the translation inhibitor cycloheximide (CHX) leads to a partial mobilization of ISR-target genes: